bowdoin-csci2200/bowdoin-csci2200.github.io/index.md

 # Welcome to Algorithms, Spring 2024!

-This Github site hosts all **public** resources for the class (syllabus, office hours, policies and detailed schedule).
+This Github site hosts all _public_ resources for the class.
 In addition we'll use:

-* __Canvas__: The class has a _Canvas_ site, accessible through your Bowdoin portal, that hosts the **private** resources for this class (quizzes and the grade portal).
+* __Canvas__: The class has a _Canvas_ site, accessible through your Bowdoin portal, that hosts the _private_ resources (quizzes and the grade portal).

 * __Gradescope__: We'll use Gradescope for the assignments.
 Gradescope